 - 24 hour access

-Hamilton House is a multi-varied space with coworking, studio and event options as well as the infamous ‘Canteen’ in the premises.
-Suffice to say this place has it all and situated right in the heart of Stokes Croft it has attracted the creatives of Bristol.
-There is a strong focus on art, tech and freelance work here but all are welcome as the community feel is very tangible.
-Hotdesks are a flat rate of £10 per day.
+Hamilton House has a variety of functions with coworking, studio and event options as well as the infamous ‘Canteen’ in the premises.
+Suffice to say, this place has it all and situated right in the heart of Stokes Croft it has attracted the creatives of Bristol.
+There is a strong focus on art, tech and freelance work here and hotdesks are a flat rate of £10 per day.

 Community type: Artists, freelancers, tech startups